 Although it’s tempting to keep texting your ex just to check in or for a casual conversation, it will only make it harder for both of you to move on.
 “There are still feelings of connection that lead at best to confusion, and at worst, to significant hurt and conflict,” Dr. Sharp says.
 You could be delaying the pain when you should actually try to accept and deal with it directly.
 Bottom line: deal with your own grief first before considering being friends with your ex.

 That being said, perhaps you and your ex are part of the same friend circle, you have class with him or her or you just run into him or her a lot.
-In this case, “you can simply be polite and smile when you see them,” says Carole Lieberman, M.D., psychiatrist and author of Bad Girls: Why Men Love Them & How Good Girls Can Learn Their Secrets.
+In this case, “you can simply be polite and smile when you see them,” says Carole Lieberman, M.D., psychiatrist and author.
 However, you should try to avoid your ex as much as possible until you’re ready to move on.

-Sometimes you’re so attached to a relationship that you want to keep more than just the reassurance of staying in touch; you want your ex back.
-According to Dr. Lieberman, “The most common mistake girls make after a breakup is chasing after the guy to try to get them back, from making promises to change into their dream girl to outright crying and begging.”
-This type of desperate behavior could actually backfire, convincing your ex that he or she was right to break up with you in the first place.
+[bf_image id="qeyyeh-2acctk-1prxyq"] Sometimes you’re so attached to a relationship that you want to keep more than just the reassurance of staying in touch; you want your ex back.
+According to Dr. Lieberman, “The most common mistake people make after a breakup is chasing after the person to try to get them back, from making promises to change into their dream partner to outright crying and begging.”
+This type of desperate behavior could actually backfire, convincing your ex that they were right to break up with you in the first place.

-Mind-set issues at play here “include an over-attachment to the relationship, a belief that love is supposed to last a lifetime or a belief that your ex ‘belongs’ to you,” says Kim Olver, a relationship coach and author of Secrets of Happy Couples: Loving Yourself, Your Partner, and Your Life.
+Mind-set issues at play here “include an over-attachment to the relationship, a belief that love is supposed to last a lifetime or a belief that your ex ‘belongs’ to you,” says Kim Olver, a relationship coach.
 If this sounds familiar to you, it’s time for you to move on.

-If you do decide you want to win your ex back, the only way is in fact “to show him that you have moved on to bigger and better things,” Dr. Lieberman says.
-“Use the breakup as a wake-up call to change things about yourself that you don't like” and go from there.
-If he or she wants you back, good.
-If not, you’re better off without him or her.
+If you do decide you want to win your ex back, the only way is in fact to show them that you have moved on to bigger and better things.
+Dr. Lieberman advises: “Use the breakup as a wake-up call to change things about yourself that you don't like” and go from there.
+If they want you back, good.
+If not, you’re better off without them.

 Everyone knows that the remedy for a broken heart is wailing your heart out to Adele, watching The Notebook for the umpteenth time and demolishing a giant container of cookie dough ice cream, right?
 Not if you do it for so long that it starts to take a toll on your life.